-66. When the proposed amendment is to insert Amendment to or add certain words, Mr. Speaker shall put a insert or add words. question, "That such words be inserted or added," which shall be resolved in the affirmative or negative, as the case may be.
+66. When the proposed amendment is to insert Amendor add certain words.
+Mr. Speaker shall put a insert or question, "That such words be inserted or added," which shall be resolved in the affirmative or negative, as the case may be.